 My homework began before I’d even packed my suitcase.
-Viking river cruise provided all passengers taking the Longship Forseti’s “Châteaux, Rivers & Wine” river cruise with a list of suggested readings that spanned French literature, history, art, wine, and food.
+Viking provided all passengers taking the Longship Forseti’s “Châteaux, Rivers & Wine” cruise with a list of suggested readings that spanned French literature, history, art, wine, and food.
 A few weeks later, collapsing onto the bed of my modern, Nordic-style stateroom, I paged through an introduction to Bordeaux’s wine regions while surveying the selection of in-room wine education videos.
 My head was already spinning with grape varieties, terroir, châteaux, and appellations.
 Would I ever be able to remember all this?
 Is it possible to flunk a river cruise?

 Travel through the serene beauty of Bordeaux with Viking river cruise

 That’s when I made the wise decision to just grab a glass and have fun.
 For the next eight days, I drifted along on an elegant 443-foot oasis, joining 141 other passengers for a gentle navigation of the Garonne and Dordogne rivers, as well as the Gironde estuary where the two rivers meet.
-The river cruise was like a luxurious floating school with wine-soaked field trips.
+It was like a luxurious floating school with wine-soaked field trips.
 (I was delighted to discover that many of my fellow guests were retired teachers.)
 Our itinerary took us to the historic river towns of Cadillac, Libourne, Bourg, and Blaye, with shore excursions led by local expert guides to Sauternes, Périgord, Cognac, St-Émilion, and beyond.
 Each day, the ship’s chef offered a new menu of French specialities complemented by an extensive wine list with offerings from Bordeaux châteaux that became more familiar by the day.

-Because of COVID-related travel disruptions, several of my fellow passengers had been waiting years to finally take this river cruise, and they were determined to enjoy it.
+Because of COVID-related travel disruptions, several of my fellow passengers had been waiting years to finally take this cruise, and they were determined to enjoy it.
 During our early-June sailing, we began each day with PCR tests before putting on our required masks.
 Still, we were a merry, vaccinated bunch, and as we sniffed, swirled, and sipped our way through Bordeaux, the traditional toast, “À votre santé!” felt more appropriate than ever.

 Our onboard lectures, guided tastings, and travels among the vines were aimed at untangling the complexities of the region’s 65 AOC (Appellation d’Origine Contrôlée) designations.
 Trips to the Left Bank, Right Bank, and Entre-Deux-Mers heightened our sensory experiences with the region’s varying soil conditions and microclimates, bringing the terroir to life.
 Even the “Viking Daily” newsletter, delivered each night to our cabins, provided tips on food-and-wine pairings and deciphering French wine labels.
 I enjoyed reading it while nibbling on a tiny canelé de Bordeaux (traditionally made with egg yolks discarded when egg whites were used to clarify wine) provided by the ship’s crew.